LibreCAD/docs/guides/dwg-setup.rst

     - Click the **Add a layer** icon |icon01|.
 	- Specify a *Layer Name*.
-	- Optionally specify the Color, Width and Line Type for the layer.
+	- Optionally specify the Pen Color, Width and Line Type for the layer.
 	- Click **Ok**.

 The first layer added defaults to the layer name "noname", but the name can be replace with any alpha-numeric text.
-Additional layers add will adopt the name of the currently selected layer and append a sequential number.
+Additional layers add will adopt the name of the currently selected layer and append a sequential number, but can also be renamed.

 .. tip::

-    Prefix the layer name with a sequential number when naming the layer to help organize the layers in the dock list.
+    Prefix the layer name with a sequential number when naming the layer to help sort the layers in the dock list.
 Layers are listed in alpha-numeric order, e.g. 1a, 1b, 2a, 2b, etc.

     Layers that have been completed can be *locked*.
 Locking layers prevents accidental changes and can improve the performance when working with very large complex drawings.

     Hiding layers while drawing reduces the *visual complexity* and makes it easier to focus on the current drawing efforts.

 Refer to the :ref:`Dock Widgets <widgets>` in the **Reference** section for additional details on using other functions of the "Layer List Dock".